tch1001/EduHopeSG/backend/README.md

    GRANT ALL ON DATABASE tickninja TO eduhope;
    GRANT ALL ON SCHEMA public TO eduhope;
-   GRANT ALL ON TABLE public.eduhope_user TO eduhope;GRANT ALL ON TABLE public.tutee_tutor_relationship TO eduhope;
+   GRANT ALL ON TABLE public.eduhope_user TO eduhope;
+   GRANT ALL ON TABLE public.tutee_tutor_relationship TO eduhope;
    ```

 5. Run `init_database.sql` to set up and create necessary tables and relations for PostgreSQL